nc-team-trent/llm-data/README.md

 - [Docker Compose](https://docs.docker.com/compose/)

 #### 🔧 Build & Run (in background):
-Navigate to `llm-data` directory and run.
+Navigate to `llm-data` directory and run commands as it is the root directory of the SW components of this project.
 ```
 docker-compose up --build -d